 Ingredient Notes

-To make it even easier this recipe is made with canned beans and corn.
-You can remove kernels from fresh corn on the cob too or take the time to make chili with dry beans but we’re all about simple.
+Yes, if you wanted to take the time to make chili with dry beans you would need to pressure cook the beans with water for about 30 minutes until tender, drain, and then follow directions below.
 You could also opt to make this with no beans, that’s up to you.
 It’s dairy free too which is great.

 If you have only made “traditional” Instant Pot chili you are in for a treat.
 Swapping out the meat makes all the difference.
 You can dice up fresh breasts, shred a rotisserie chicken or use leftovers.